ysyk2021/leading-with-creativity-unlocking-innovative-solutions-for-complex-challenges/src/chapter-1-3.md

-Introduction: Benefits of Unlocking Innovative Solutions for Complex Challenges
+Benefits of Unlocking Innovative Solutions for Complex Challenges
 ===============================================================================

 In today's fast-paced, ever-changing world, organizations and communities face increasingly complex challenges.
 From technological disruptions to global pandemics, these challenges require innovative solutions that may not be immediately obvious.
 That's where creative leadership comes in.